 There are lots of diet plans out there that restrict you from eating certain food groups.
 Really, you don’t want to fully exclude any food group.
 It is important that you eat a wide variety of different foods so that you are nourished with different vitamins, minerals, and anti-oxidants.
-If your dining table is filled with casseroles of main course (carbohydrates), a side dish (protein) and vegetables/fruits (fiber and anti-oxidants), you are probably including all the essential food groups that your body needs!
+If your dining table is filled with a casserole of main course (carbohydrates), a hot case with a side dish (protein) and vegetables/fruits (fiber and anti-oxidants), you are probably including all the essential food groups that your body needs!

 2.Vegetables and Fruit